Troubleshooting Home Sharing

 If connectivity issues persist, quit and reopen iTunes on your computer.
 Then, quit and reopen the apps on your iOS device.

 Note that Home Sharing cannot transfer or stream audiobook content purchased from Audible.com.
 See Audible.com for information on using their content with multiple devices.

 Restart your home network router using the method recommended in documentation from the manufacturer.
 This may include disconnecting the power cord for thirty seconds or more.

 Note: During this period, Internet services such as a VoIP-based phone will not work, and any additional routers may need to be reset in sequence.

 8. Cannot access my library when my computer is asleep

-In order for Apple TV to access your library while the host computer is asleep, "Wake for network access" must be turned on.
+For Apple TV to access your library while the host computer is asleep, "Wake for network access" must be turned on.

 Open System Preferences > Energy Saver and select (enable) the "Wake for network access" option.